Blog1.10.17_Post_Img-825x340.jpg

 Who is Alexa?
 Or should I ask, what is she?
 Alexa is the digital assistant inside Amazon’s new voice activated smart speaker called the Echo system.

-You can ask it to do a lot of different things such as play music, update you on the news, tell you about the weather or shop for something new.
-It’s designed to provide you the skinny on any topic.
+You can ask Alexa to do a lot of different things.
+She can play music, update you on the news, tell you about the weather, answer trivia questions, or even help you shop for something new.
+She's designed to give you the skinny on just about any topic.
 All you need to do is ask.

-It got me wondering, what would Alexa say about social recognition?
-What would she (it) tell HR executives about the most effective form of recognition ever?
+It got me wondering: what would Alexa say about social recognition?
+What would she tell HR executives about one of the most effective forms of employee recognition available today?

 Subscribe to Our Blog